-- B. Athletic/Sports Field Topsoil: Athletic/Sports Field Topsoil shall be evenly spread on the designated areas to a depth of six inches (6") after settlement unless otherwise specified on the Drawings.
-Settlement for seeded areas shall be achieved by rolling the topsoil with a water-filled drum approved by the Engineer. - C. Sports Field/Infield Loam: Loam shall be evenly spread on the designated areas to a depth of six inches (6") after settlement unless otherwise specified on the Drawings.
-Settlement for these areas shall be achieved by rolling the topsoil with a water-filled drum approved by the Engineer. - D. Modified Existing Soil: The preparation, storage, and application of the Modified Existing Soil shall be as follows: - a.
-Scarify designated Modified Existing Soil placement areas to a depth of six (6) inches prior to the placement of the soil. - b.
-The Modified Existing Soil shall be placed at a depth of four (4) inches and shall be worked thoroughly into the underlying subgrade.
-Viable roots shall be sufficiently buried in the soil and subgrade.
+- ii. - spread on the designated areas to a depth of six inches (6") after settlement unless otherwise specified on the Drawings.
+Settlement for seeded areas shall be achieved by rolling the topsoil with a water-filled drum approved by the Engineer. - iv.C.
+Sports Field/Infield Loam: Loam shall be evenly spread on the designated areas to a depth of six inches (6") after settlement unless otherwise specified on the Drawings.
+Settlement for these areas shall be achieved by rolling the topsoil with a water-filled drum approved by the Engineer. - v.D.
+Salvaged Organic Modified Existing TopSsoil: The preparation, storage, and application of the Salvaged Organic Topsoil Modified Existing Soil shall be as follows: - b.
+The contractor shall save and set aside viable roots that exist within the top layer of existing salvageable soil to a depth of four (4) to eight (8) inches of soil. - c.
+Grind remaining salvaged soil (including remaining root fragments, rhizomes, and seeds) until all materials are less than 2 inches in diameter. - d.
+Salvaged soil and viable roots shall be stored and covered in a place on-site which is safe from the infestation of exotic plants.
+Avoid compacting the soil,

+- which destroys valuable microorganisms.
+For best results, the soil should be applied in the same season that it was salvaged. - e.a.
+Scarify designated Salvaged Organic Topsoil Modified Existing Soil placement areas to a depth of six (6) inches prior to the placement of the soil. - f.b.
+The Modified Existing Soil salvaged soil shall be placed at a depth of four (4) inches and shall be worked thoroughly into the underlying subgrade.
+Viable roots shall be sufficiently buried in the salvaged soil and subgrade.

-Planting Soil is measured as the number of 1,000 square foot units measured to the nearest
+Topsoil Planting Soil is measured as the number of 1,000 square foot units measured to the nearest